robert-laws/robert-laws.github.io/my_collections/_posts/2021-05-18-ux-html-css-design-code-challenges.md

 #### UX Design

 Experience has taught me that it's a bad idea to jump right into coding a website without having a good plan in place first.
-Part of the plan is understanding the basic structure and layout of a website and it's core design elements like the color palette, typography, and reusable components.
+Part of the plan is understanding the basic structure and layout of a website and its core design elements like the color palette, typography, and reusable components.
 Following the principles behind [Atomic Design](https://xd.adobe.com/ideas/process/ui-design/atomic-design-principles-methodology-101), elements within a website can be defined from small to large building blocks.

 Using a tool like Adobe XD, the atomic design methodology can be applied by creating atoms as base-level components and molecules as nested-components.
 From there, organisms can be built as grouped molecules and, if needed, grouped further to create templates.
 Finally, pages are built by combining organisms/templates to a final design and layout.